niazahamd89/StrongPose/README.md

 - [ ] Run the train.py script

 ## Note
-For any query please comment in issues section.
+Report your queris in issues section.